 Need a Motion Drafted to These Rules?

-Legal Tank litigators draft motions and pleadings to the Florida, federal, and California procedural standards covered in this guide.
+Legal Tank litigators draft motions and pleadings to the Florida and federal procedural standards covered in this guide.
 Send us the case posture and the controlling rule, and we return a sign-ready paper inside the published timeline.